-- 1. Elect the eleven directors named in this Proxy Statement, including three directors to be elected by the voting trustees who vote the Class B common stock; - 2.
-Advisory vote on the frequency of executive compensation advisory votes; - 3.
-Advisory vote to approve executive compensation; - 4.
-Ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2017; and - 5.
+- 1. Elect the thirteen director nominees named in this Proxy Statement, including three directors to be elected by the voting trustees who vote the Class B common stock; - 2.
+Advisory vote to approve the compensation of our Named Executive Officers; - 3.
+Ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2018; - Shareholder Proposal, if properly presented; and - 5.
 Other business as may properly come before the meeting or any adjournments or postponements of the meeting.